bosch-io/iot-things-examples/digitaltwin-example/README.md

 This example shows a simple end-to-end scenario for digital twins based on Bosch IoT Things / Eclipse Ditto with a digital twin that represents an IoT device.

+## Prerequisites

+The following background knowledge is required for this example:
+- npm
+- TypeScript

 # General concept

 ## Structure of Digital Twins